wdawson/okta.github.io/_source/_posts/2017-03-16-spring-boot-saml.md

 {% img blog/spring-boot-saml/new-app-saml-2.0.png alt:"New App with SAML 2.0" width:"700" %}{: .center-image }

 Click the **Create** button.
 The next screen will prompt you for an application name.
-I used "Spring SAML”, but any name will work.
+I used "Spring SAML", but any name will work.

 {% img blog/spring-boot-saml/app-name.png alt:"Enter App name" width:"800" %}{: .center-image }